jolovicsharp/dirasyncprober/README.md

-## AsyncDirBuster
+# DirAsyncProber

-AsyncDirBuster is an asynchronous directory busting tool inspired by the popular "gobuster dir" command.
+DirAsyncProber is an asynchronous directory busting tool inspired by the popular "gobuster dir" command.
 It allows for fast and efficient enumeration of directories on web applications by leveraging the power of asynchronous programming in Python.

-### Features
+## Features

 - Asynchronous directory busting for improved speed and efficiency.
 - Customizable HTTP method, headers, cookies, and timeout options.